majedali117/psychic-meme/admin-panel-documentation.md

 ## API Integration

-The admin panel integrates with the TimeTravelers backend API using the following services:
+The admin panel integrates with the Agentive Buddy backend API using the following services:

 ### Authentication API
 - `login(email, password)`: Authenticate admin user